What Happened to NaNoWriMo

 Getting Started

 Authorlytica has a free forever plan.
-You can create an account, set your word count goal, and start tracking immediately.
-No credit card, no complicated setup.
+Create an account, set a goal, and start tracking today; no credit card, no setup fuss.

 Common Questions